Asthriona/Asthriona.com/content/blog/anime-page.md

 editedDate: null
 tags:
   - Blog
-  - Developement
+  - development
 ---
 # Creating a Dynamic anime page!

 Hello friends!
-I've been working a lot on this website recently, getting back into developement after a while, and on a project that's just for fun it's... well been fun you know?
+I've been working a lot on this website recently, getting back into development after a while, and on a project that's just for fun it's... well been fun you know?
 So what have I done?
 You clicked on this article, so you already know!
-I made myself an Anime page!
+I made myself an anime page!
 It's nothing fancy really, I just get the data from my Anilist profile.
 Since it's always updated (Me being a stats nerds helps a lot!)
 I took a few days to get it working, and while i'm happy with it, I really want to improve it in the near future.
-Adds some features, and fix the responsiveness of the UI.
+Add some features, and fix the responsiveness of the UI.
 That also helped me learn a lot about how Nuxt works.
 I like not having to manage an expensive army of server to serve all the data from a back-end.
 Instead nuxt takes care of it!

-Now, How did I made it and what was my thought process?
+Now, How did I make it and what was my thought process?
 **LET ME EXPLAIN!!**
 ![An image in referance of Persona 5 when the player makes coffee and Sojiro explain the tast, but here represented as Neon Genesis Evangelion](https://cdn.asthriona.com/i/2024/10/%25pn_241025-090205.webp)